-The HA Layer within a FioranoMQ server is responsible for creating a dedicated connection with the peer Backup Server.
-This dedicated connection is used for exchanging health and state information between peers being used.
-The following section provides details concerning the configuration of an HA Layer in a FioranoMQ Server and is applicable to both, Primary and Secondary Servers.
+HA Layer within a FioranoMQ Server is responsible for creating a dedicated connection with the Peer Backup server.
+This dedicated connection is used for exchanging health and state information between Peers being used.
+[Semantic check please] The following section provides details regarding the configuration of an HA Layer in a FioranoMQ Server, and is applicable to both, Primary and Secondary servers.